 - If you’re not completely sold on the first firm you meet with, meet with at least one other lawyer or firm before making your decision.

-- Perhaps most importantly, make sure that you’re comfortable with whomever you will be working, as malpractice suits can take several years to settle or take to trial.
+- Perhaps most importantly, make sure that you’re comfortable with whomever you will be working with, as malpractice suits can take several years to settle or take to trial.

 Make an Agreement and Sign All of the Paperwork